NaNiCatO/redis-search-python-Thai-language/README.md

 > service StreamQuery continuously ask the user for input
 >```python
 >import grpc
+>
+># Import the generated classes for our protocol buffer message and service definitions.
 >import search_pb2
 >import search_pb2_grpc
 >
+># Function to continuously prompt the user for queries and stream responses from the server.
 >def loop_query(stub):
+>    # Inner generator function to yield QueryRequest messages based on user input.
 >    def query_iterator():
 >        print("Enter your query (or type 'exit' to stop): ")
 >        while True: